RUNNER INFORMATION

 ASL INTERPRETATION SERVICES

 Sign language interpreters will be available race weekend to assist participants who may need to utilize their service.
-Interpreters will be available at Packet Pick-up for the 2026 on Friday, June 5 and on Saturday, June 6.
+Interpreters will be available at Packet Pick-up on Friday, June 5 from 4 p.m. to 6 p.m. and on Saturday, June 6 from 11 a.m. to 1 p.m.
 The interpreter will be located near the information area of Packet Pick-up.
 On race day, interpreters will be at the Adaptive Program tent from 6 a.m. to 12 p.m.
+The Adaptive Program tent is located in Garfield Park west of the Race Day Festival on Music Court.

 RACE DAY LACTATION SPACES

 Breastfeeding parents attending the Bank of America Chicago 13.1 will have a designated place in Garfield Park to pump or nurse on race day.
+The lactation space will be adjacent to an Information Tent east of the Race Day Festival, located between the Finish Line exit and Start Corrals.
 Those interested in using the spaces will have access to a semi-private tented facility, a water source or a portable hand-washing station and a power source.

 Staff will be onsite at each location to assist those interested in using the space on a first-come first-served basis.
 Please note, the event will not store or transport equipment.